On the K\"onig-Hall-Egerv\'ary theorem for multidimensional matrices and multipartite hypergraphs: Conditions on optimal hyperplane covers of extremal matrices

 \begin{proof} By Proposition~\ref{zeroexistextr}, each row $i$ of $\Lambda$ contains at least one zero entry, so by Proposition~\ref{boundsinrow} all nonzero $\lambda_{i,j}$ are not less than $\delta$.
-On the other hand, if there exists $\lambda_{i,j}$ such that $1 - \delta < \lambda_{i,j} < 1$ then, by Proposition~\ref{zeroexistextr}, in the hyperplane $\Gamma_{i,j}$ there is an index $\alpha$ covered with zero weights by all other hyperplanes.
-So the index $\alpha$ is covered by $\Lambda$ with weight strictly between $1 - \delta$ and $1$, but by Proposition~\ref{extrnescond}, it is not possible. \end{proof}
+On the other hand, if there exists $\lambda_{i,j}$ such that $1 - \delta < \lambda_{i,j} < 1$, then by Proposition~\ref{zeroexistextr} in the hyperplane $\Gamma_{i,j}$ there is an index $\alpha$ covered with zero weights by all hyperplanes of other directions.
+So the index $\alpha$ is covered by $\Lambda$ with weight strictly between $1 - \delta$ and $1$, that is not possible by Proposition~\ref{extrnescond}. \end{proof}

 The last corollary of the second demand is that optimal hyperplane covers cannot have many entries that are greater than $\nicefrac{1}{2}$.